AntiMach/symdexer/vscode/README.md

 This extension provides the following configurations:

+* `symdexer.interpreter`: Specifies python interpreters to look for.
+* `symdexer.venvDir`: Specifies the current virtual environment's path.
+* `symdexer.useVenv`: Specifies if the current virtual environment's path should be used.
-* `symdexer.cacheFile`: Specifies the cache's file location
+* `symdexer.cacheFile`: Specifies the cache's file location.
-* `symdexer.packages`: Specifies the packages to index
+* `symdexer.packages`: Specifies the packages to index.
-* `symdexer.types`: Specifies the symbol types to present
-* `symdexer.fuzzy`: Specifies if searching for symbols should be through a pattern or not
+* `symdexer.import/locate.fuzzy`: Specifies if searching for symbols should be through a pattern or not.
-* `symdexer.venvDir`: Specifies the current virtual environment's path
+* `symdexer.import/locate.types`: Specifies the symbol types to present.

 ## Known Issues